UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 4-H Youth Development

-To provide an after-school agriculture experience, Dawson County 4-H collaborated with Dawson County FFA to start the Dawson County 4-H Livestock Show Team for fourth through eighth grade 4-H’ers.
+To provide an after-school agriculture experience, Dawson County 4-H offers the Dawson County 4-H Livestock Show Team for fourth through high school 4-H’ers.
 Through this collaboration, younger students are now able to start showing earlier in school and continue developing their showmanship skills through high school.
-There are currently 8 4-H members on the livestock show team showing, dairy, beef, goats and hogs.
+There are currently many 4-H members on the livestock show team showing, dairy, beef, goats and hogs.

 Family and Consumer Sciences